 Box BW 21

-Contains 6 Collections and/or Records:
+Contains 6 Results:

 The T. L. Jones farm journal (1854-1861; 0.05 cubic feet) documents Jones's work operating Pear Point Farm.
 Topics of the journal's daily entries include weather, expenses, and farm and family events.
 The journal also includes statistics on "meal used" and baptismal records for Jones's children.